isaacSennerholt/sudelity/README.md

 > We are not what we declare, but how we emerge in relation.

 Sudelism emphasizes who you are in shared space — not in terms of declared identity or ideology, but through your perceptual influence on others.
 The Sudelist prioritizes how their presence affects emotional ecology, rather than performing roles for recognition.
-Ethical presence is measured by the attunement to others, not by self-description.
+Ethical presence is measured by the attunement to oneself and others, not by self-description.

 2. Coherence Over Control